 - Then I think about who could potentially purchase my product or service for the individuals in number two.
 In this case, it may be dads, sons & daughters, sisters, brothers, grandkids, foster children, etc.

 - Lastly, I look at my current customer base (those who currently purchase my product or use my services), and I cross-reference that with those in number three, and that is the audience that I’m going to primarily target in order to gain Mother’s Day business.

 If that seems “clear as mud,” let’s try a couple of examples.

-Let’s say; I have a high-end auto repair shop, specializing in foreign vehicles and professional men in their late thirties make up the bulk of my usual customer base.
+Let’s say; I have a high-end auto repair shop that specializes in foreign vehicles, and professional men in their late thirties make up the bulk of my usual customer base.
 However, I’d like to broaden my customer base to include more women with foreign vehicles.

-To bring in more Mother’s Day business I’ve decided to offer free 12-point inspection services (with free fluid top-offs) to all moms who schedule an appointment online on Mother’s day (regardless of what day they make the appointment for).
+To bring in more Mother’s Day business, I’ve decided to offer free 12-point inspection services (with free fluid top-offs) to all moms who schedule an appointment online on Mother’s day (regardless of what day the appointment is for).